thiemo/duplicatetabbutton/README.md

 #### Developers
 1. Get the sources from Github: `git clone git://github.com/thiemo/duplicatetabbutton.git`
-2. 'rake' gives you a .safariextension directory
+2. `rake` gives you a .safariextension directory
 3. Import this directory into Extension Builder

 [1]: http://github.com/reaperhulk